 Download Key: click this icon to download a backup copy of the GELI encryption key.
 Since the GELI encryption key is separate from the FreeNAS® configuration database, it is highly recommended to make a backup of the key.
 If the key is every lost or destroyed and there is no backup key, the data on the disks is inaccessible.

 Encryption Re-key: generates a new GELI encryption key.
-This requires the passphrase for the current key.
 Typically this is only performed when the administrator suspects that the current key may be compromised.
+This action also removes the current passphrase.

 Add recovery key: generates a new recovery key and prompts for a location to download a backup copy of the recovery key.
 This recovery key can be used if the passphrase is forgotten.
 Always immediately add a recovery key whenever the passphrase is changed.